Tennet people: Language

 Tennet is a Nilo-Saharan, Eastern Sudanic, Surmic language.
-It has several of the features common in other Surmic languages: Implosive consonants, multiple strategies for marking number on nouns, a marked nominative case system, and VSO order but sentence-final question words.
+It has several of the features common in other Surmic languages: Implosive consonants, multiple strategies for marking numbers on nouns, a marked nominative case system, and VSO order but sentence-final question words.

 Culture

 Economy

 The Tennet people practice swidden agriculture.
 They grow sorghum mostly on the plains below the villages, but they also cultivate fields on the mountainsides.
 They raise cattle, which are the main measure of wealth and are used for bride wealth, and they also hunt, fish, and raise goats and sheep.
 However, they are primarily dependent on sorghum, and drought can cause severe food shortages.

 Governance

 The Tennet communities are governed by the ruling age set, called the Machigi Looch, (this word means the rulers and the owners of the land).
-The Members of the Machigi Looch are young men who are old enough to participate in warfare (cattle raiding and defense of the village).
+The Members of the Machigi Looch are young men who are old enough to participate in warfare (cattle raiding and defence of the village).
 They make decisions, but they are also held accountable by the retired Machigi Looch, the elders.
 A new group of Machigi Looch is initiated about every twelve years.